ZingLix/Homework/README.md

 # Homework
-# The book of C:
-C Programming: a Q & A Approach
+The book of C: C Programming: a Q & A Approach H.H.Tan